 Train from Colombo to Galle

 I guess the title gives away that this is our favourite way to get to Galle… with one caveat!

 You are likely to be closest to Colombo Fort station and will be tempted to get the train from there.
 Don’t.
-The Colombo to Galle train will already be full and you will have a very uncomfortable 3 hour journey standing on a packed train.
-You cannot buy tickets in advance and unfortunately you cannot book a seat (unless you opt for Option 2 below).
+The Colombo to Galle train will already be full and you will have a very uncomfortable 3-hour journey standing on a packed train.
+You cannot buy tickets in advance with Sri Lankan Railways and unfortunately, you cannot book a seat (unless you opt for Option 2 below).

 To have a better chance of travelling in comfort you have two options:

 Start your journey from Maradana Station.
-A tuk tuk here from the centre costs Rs200 / $1.50.
-It’s a couple of kilometres further than Colombo Fort station but it’s where the Colombo to Galle train starts.
+A tuk-tuk here from the centre costs Rs200 / $1.50.
+It’s a couple of kilometres further than Colombo Fort station but it’s where the train from Colombo to Galle starts.
 You are much more likely to get a seat from here (although it’s still not guaranteed).

 When we got to the station a well dressed Sri Lankan guy approached us and offered to help us buy our tickets.
 As we didn’t know what to expect at the station we followed him.
 He bought us the tickets and used our money to buy himself one as well.
 We didn’t want to argue with him over a dollar but thought we’d caution you over it.